oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 from eavesdropping, tampering, and message forgery (eg. see {{client-secret}}, {{authorization_codes}} and {{token-endpoint}}).

-Securing the communication channel is critical when the authorization process is used as a form of delegated end-user authentication by the client (e.g., third-party sign-in service).

 OAuth URLs MUST use the `https` scheme except for loopback interface redirect URIs,